Deployment

 {% endif %}

-• roles grants the user one or more access policy roles.
+• roles optional field, only needed if you're using Access Policies.
+Grants the user one or more access policy roles.
 The roles you include determine which cube models, views, and rows the user can see across dashboards and data playground.
-If you don’t pass any roles, Embeddable assigns the default role.
+If you don’t pass any roles, Embeddable assigns the "default" role.
 Refer to Access Policies for details on how roles drive visibility.

 • user is a unique identifier for the current user.
 It enables Embeddable to store (anonymous) session metadata against each user automatically so that customisations / preferences applied by the user to their Embeddable dashboard will automatically be remembered for their next session.

-• environment optionally specifies which environment to retrieve data from.
-Until you're ready to define environments, omit this parameter for now (by default, “default” is used).
+• environment optional field, only needed if you're using Environments.
+Specifies which environment to retrieve data from.
+If omitted, the "default" environment is used.
 Environments let you achieve things like:

 • single-tenancy (AKA database-level security), where each of your customers has their data in a different database.